monktastic/no-more-contempt/scratch/scratch.md

+What is it that allows some people to be cruel without compunction, as though they're not even aware that they're perpetrating evil — or worse, as though they _relish_ it?

+If you were guilty of this, would you know it?
+Or is it possible that the same trick that prevents others from recognizing their evil is preventing you from seeing your own?

+---

+We all know that we're not supposed to lose our humanity in the face of evil.
+But why not?
+The answer is astonishing.

+---

-How do we not lose our hearts in the face of evil?
+How do we not lose our humanity in the face of evil?
 And why _should_ we not?

-Ultimately, no answer is as satisfying as discovering for yourself the astonishing ruse by which evil captures hearts.
+Ultimately, no answer is as satisfying as discovering for yourself the astonishing ruse by which evil has captured our hearts.

 ---

-What is it that allows some people to be cruel without compunction — as though they're not even aware that they're perpetrating evil?
-Or even worse, as though they _relish_ it?
+What is it that allows some people to be cruel without compunction, as though they're not even aware that they're perpetrating evil — or worse, as though they relish it?

-If you were guilty of being "evil," would you know it?
-Or is it possible that the same trick that prevents them from recognizing their evil prevents you from seeing your own?
+If you were guilty of this, would you know it?
+Or is it possible that the same trick that prevents them from recognizing their evil is preventing you from seeing your own?

 ---